danielbereza50/Career_Projects/README.md

 	now it's a matter of just changing the syntax and language-specific features

+	* two ways you can deal with reundancy:

+	1. stored information in data structure then construct a loop
+	2. create 'helper' methods to deal

 	main programming lanugages used for web:

 	client-side: HTML, CSS, JavaScript,